net-maestro/INTERNET/VENDORS/ZTE/ZTE_C620_CONFIG.md

   rule 50 deny udp any any eq 138 ipv4
   rule 60 deny tcp any any eq 139 ipv4
   rule 70 deny tcp any any eq 445 ipv4
-  rule 200 permit any any any ipv4
+  rule 200 permit any any any any
 $
 loopback-detection enable
 loopback-detection active-detect disable
 tpid outer 0x8100,0x88a8 inner 0x8100
 vlan list 1,311-314,360,502
 vlan list 1098,1676
-$
-vlan 502
-  name GOLDENNET
-$
-vlan 1
-$
-vlan 1098
-  name tr_simnet1098
-$
-vlan 360
-  name BorExt360
-$
-vlan 1676
-  name tr_simnet1676
 $
 vlan 311
   name lvivskiy311